Zechiax/Modrinth.Net/README.md

 1. Uninstall the old "Modrinth.RestClient" package
 2. Install the new "Modrinth.Net" package
-3. Replace the old namespace "Modrinth.RestClient" with the new namespace "Modrinth.Net" in your code
+3. Replace the old namespace "Modrinth.RestClient" with the new namespace "Modrinth" in your code

 - Old package: [Modrinth.RestClient](https://www.nuget.org/packages/Modrinth.RestClient)
 - New package: [Modrinth.Net](https://www.nuget.org/packages/Modrinth.Net)